Skip to content

 Use JsonPath

-JsonPath represents a compiled, reusable path expression.
+JsonPath represents a parsed, reusable path expression.

 java

-JsonPath path = JsonPath.compile("$.user.role");
+JsonPath path = JsonPath.parse("$.user.role");

 Object role = path.getNode(node);